Dies the Fire: Literary significance and reception

 Author Paul Di Filippo praised the novel: "Post-apocalypse novels often veer either too heavily into romantic Robinsonades or nihilistic dead ends.
 But Stirling [has] the perfect balance between grit and glory."
 Filippo also complimented Stirling on his characterization, and ability to "make all his retro-tech plausible, easily visualizable, and interesting."
 The review on Scifidimensions called the novel "highly entertaining" and complimented Stirling on creating "novel premises, memorable characters, and hard to put down storytelling."
 Mel Odom gave a positive review of the novel, and the fact Mike and Juniper were imperfect heroes made them likable.
 He was pleased with the way Stirling worked in various themes from myths and legends into the story.
 Kel Munger from the Sacramento News and Review called the novel the "Best.
 Apocalyptic.
 Novel.
 Ever."

 Some reviewers commented on the large amount of research.
 Thomas M. Wagner of SF Reviews.Net said Dies the Fire is "intelligent, meticulously crafted, but overlong and sometimes pokey end-of-the-world epic."
-He complimented Stirling on his research, and said he was the one "the government needed to send to New Orleans to singlehandedly feed and rescue hurricane survivors."
+He complimented Stirling on his research, and said he was the one "the government needed to send to New Orleans to single handedly feed and rescue hurricane survivors."
 Although details drag, it is a good read for those fans of "character-driven SF and fantasy epics."
 Wagner although thought the novel would be stronger if Arminger played a larger role.
 Raymond Camden, although he recommended the novel, thought details detracted from the story.

-SF Reviews called it a brilliantly-done post-disaster novel, but is more fantasy than science fiction.
+SF Reviews called it a brilliantly done post-disaster novel, but is more fantasy than science fiction.
 The review on SF Crowsnest called the opening of the book exciting as the reader follows Clan Mackenzie and the Bearkillers after the Change, although the ending dragged.

 There were negative reviews on the book.
-Danny Sullivan called the novel "grating" and "too forced to be that enjoyable."
+Danny Sullivan called the novel "grating" and "too forced to be that enjoyable".
 He also thought it implausible for the main characters to be so lucky in a disaster on the scale of The Change.
 Dan Rahmel described the characters as unrealistic, and says the novel has too many improbabilities.

+Russell Galen, a literary agent at Scovil Galen Ghosh Literary Agency, reviewed the book for Publishers Weekly stating that:

+Ultimately, Stirling shows that while our technology influences the means by which we live, it is the myths we believe in that determine how we live.
+The novel's dual themes—myth and technology—should appeal to both fantasy and hard SF readers as well as to techno-thriller fans.